 The 300ft tower of St. Peter’s Church, commonly known as Alter Peter or Old Pete, is a symbol of historic Munich.

-Have lunch at Viktualienmarkt
+Have Lunch at Viktualienmarkt

-Located very close to Peterskirche, Viktualienmarkt is a historic old market in the heart of Munich.
 Apart from housing some of the best restaurants in town, Viktualienmarkt also hosts traditional events and festivals such as the opening of the asparagus season, brewer’s day, gardener’s day, and the summer festival.

 Here are some wonderful restaurants to have lunch at.